muxinc/elements/packages/mux-uploader-react/REFERENCE.md

 # Callbacks

-`<MuxUploader/>` has a number of callbacks associated with events for media loading, playback, and the player itself.
+`<MuxUploader/>` has a number of callbacks for monitoring upload state.
 For example, a callback for `'uploaderstart'` event is `onUploadStart`.
 See [mux-uploader's reference](../mux-uploader/REFERENCE.md#events) for a list of events.

 # Slots